lassoan/SlicerTotalSegmentator/README.md

   - Show 3D: show/hide segments in 3D views
 - Advanced:
   - Use standard segment names: use names defined in standard terminology files from [DCMQI](https://github.com/QIICR/dcmqi) (enabled by default).
 If disabled then TotalSegmentator identifiers will be used as segment names.
+  - Use latest development version: use latest development version from TotalSegmentator master branch during a forced reinstall.
   - Force reinstall: force reinstallation of the AI engine - TotalSegmentator Python package.
 This may be needed if other modules compromise the installation.
+  - Import weights: When using TotalSegmentator, weights are often downloaded automatically.
+You can import any specialized or licensed weights you receive from the developer so that TotalSegmentator can find and use them.
   - Get TotalSegmentator package information: retrieve installed version of the AI engine - TotalSegmentator Python package.

 ## Troubleshooting